 - 2 tsp baking powder

 - optional: zest of 1 orange or ½ teaspoon nutmeg

 - 1-3 tablespoon powdered sweetener to taste, optional

 - 2 eggs, large room temperature

 - 2 egg whites room temperature

-Combine the dry ingredients (almond flour, whey protein powder, psyllium husk, baking powder, cinnamon and orange zest, if using) in a bowl and set aside.
+- Combine the dry ingredients (almond flour, whey protein powder, psyllium husk, baking powder, cinnamon and orange zest/powdered sweetener, if using) in a bowl and set aside.

-Now ad the yoghurt and the first half of the flour mix.
+- Now add the yoghurt and the first half of the flour mix.
 Blend until combined.
 Then add the second half of the flour mix.
 The dough will thicken quickly.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.